Written by

 and the new encryption password to encrypt the root partition - Run

-cryptsetup open /dev/nvme0n1p2 cryptroot
+cryptsetup open /dev/nvme0n1p2 root

 to open the encrypted partition